-Sideways force coefficient (sfc): The ratio of sideways force to the vertical reaction of an angled, rubber-tyred test wheel on a surface that is wet.
+Sideways Force Coefficient (SFC): The ratio of sideways force to the vertical reaction of an angled, rubber-tyred test wheel on a surface that is wet.

-SCRIM: The SCRIM (Sideway-force Coefficient Routine Investigation Machine) is a machine used to measure the skid resistance (sfc) of a wet road surface.
+SCRIM®: Sideways-force Coefficient Routine Investigation Machine used to measure the skid resistance of a wet road surface referred to as SFC.